microsoft/TypeScript-Handbook/quick-start/react-webpack.md

    +- dist/
 ```

-TypeScript files will start out in your `src` folder, run through the TypeScript compiler, webpack, and end up in a `bundle.js` file in `dist`.
+TypeScript files will start out in your `src` folder, run through the TypeScript compiler, then webpack, and end up in a `bundle.js` file in `dist`.

 Let's scaffold this out: